ZeroCM/zcm/docs/zcmtypesys.md

 if the zcmtype `qux` actually belonged to a package `quuz` (that is not part of `foo`), replacing `.qux` with `.quuz.qux` would properly specify the desired type.

-Note also that although some languages (like C++) allow unqualified access to types from parent packages (namespaces in the case of C++), the zcmtype specification does not.
+Note also that although some languages allow unqualified access to types from parent packages, the zcmtype specification does not.
 Speciically, for the following 2 types, note that `t2` must specify its `t1` member as existing withing the package `.foo` even though `t2` itself exists within a child package of `foo`.

     package foo;
     struct t1 {